tfsec/tfsec.github.io/_docs/google/gke/no-public-control-plane.md

 ---
+title: google-gke-no-public-control-plane
-title: GKE Control Plane should not be publicly accessible
+description: GKE Control Plane should not be publicly accessible
 shortcode: google-gke-no-public-control-plane
 legacy:
 summary: GKE Control Plane should not be publicly accessible